Mailman (City Letter Carrier)

 Jvitto58, I don’t know what our manuals say about this situation.
 I always feel we are given such little guidance on when to drop off a parcel on a relay.
 I know you are going to have route inspections soon.
 I don’t have much of a memory of what they are like so I can’t give you my experience.
 If a parcel doesn’t fit in my satchel, I will generally deliver it when I pass the address.
 This may be before of after I deliver the relay depending on where the park point is for a particular relay.
 I don’t flag the mail for addresses that have a parcel.
 I deliver the mail as I normally would and then deliver the parcel before or after the relay.
 To be honest, I have a geographically compact route so I often deliver most of my larger parcels before I even begin delivering mail for the day.
 I know you didn’t ask me this and I definitely don’t recommend doing it on an inspection as it can be considered inefficient or time-wasting.
 I just like to get the larger items out of my postal delivery vehicle.
 I try not to circle back with the truck if I can avoid it, but to me there are no absolutes and each day has some different nuances when it comes to parcel delivery.
 Regarding your route inspection, just try to give a fair effort.
 Don’t hurry, but don’t be a turtle either.
 I truly don’t have any great guidance because I’ve rarely, if ever, been involved in one.

-Asked by Me about 7 years ago
+Asked by bob over 7 years ago